OscarVsp/MMM-GitQuotes/README.md

 **Raw URL**

 The `github_raw_url` is not the same as the github url of the file.
 See on the image below how to get it.
-The repository has to be public.
+The repository must be public.

 ![alt text](https://github.com/OscarVsp/MMM-GitQuotes/raw/main/raw_url_example.png "Raw url")